offconvex/offconvex.github.io/_posts/2016-05-08-almostconvexitySATM.md

 ## Measuring progress: a simple Lyapunov function

-Let $f$ to be the function being optimized and suppose the algorithm produces a sequence of candidate solutions $z_1,\dots,z_k,\dots,$ via some update rule
+Let $f$ be the function being optimized and suppose the algorithm produces a sequence of candidate solutions $z_1,\dots,z_k,\dots,$ via some update rule
 $$z_{k+1} = z_k - \eta g_k.$$